opensearch-project/cross-cluster-replication/docs/RFC.md

   "leader_alias": "leader-cluster",
   "name": "test",
   "pattern": "*customer*",
-  "follow_index_pattern": "{{leader_index}}-replica"
+  "follower_index_pattern": "{{leader_index}}-replica"
 }
 ```

-The optional `follow_index_pattern` field renames follower indices using the `{{leader_index}}` placeholder, which is substituted with each matching leader index name at replication time.
+The optional `follower_index_pattern` field renames follower indices using the `{{leader_index}}` placeholder, which is substituted with each matching leader index name at replication time.
 When omitted, the follower index uses the same name as the leader index.

 ### Remove AutoFollow